At SuperPro, we innovate

 Bullet grooves and voiding

-Bullet grooves are incorporated in the design of SuperPro bushes to allow for variances in control arm or spring eyes.
-The voiding and bullet grooves also allow for the transgression of displaced polyurethane into the volume of the grooves as the loads of normal vehicle operation are applied.
+Bullet grooves are incorporated in the design of SuperPro bushes to allow for variances in control arms or spring eyes.
+The voiding and bullet grooves also allow for the transgression of displaced polyurethane into the volume of the grooves as the loads of normal vehicle operation are applied. bullet grooves-and-voiding

 Even though polyurethane is in a solid form when it is manufactured into bushes, its unique properties enable it flow in a manner similar to a liquid when loaded.
 The action of the bush flowing into its voids prevents the generation of noise, vibration and harshness within the bush and its mount.